 Work is over for the day, and you're ready to go on your evening bike ride.
 However, your back has been giving you trouble, and you recently started taking an opioid medication for your pain.
-Is it still okay to ride?
+Is it okay to ride?

 - Breathing trouble.
 Opioid medications suppress your ability to cough.
-If you have allergies or are bothered by sinus drainage during activity, you may feel more congestion in your chest because your body is less able to cough matter out of your lungs and throat.
+If you have allergies or are bothered by sinus drainage during activity, you might feel more congestion in your chest because your body is less able to cough matter out of your lungs and throat.

 - More falls.
 People who take opioid drugs fall more often than those taking other types of pain medication.
-If you have balance problems or muscle wasting due to other health conditions, you may be even more likely to fall if you take opioids while exercising.
+If you have balance problems or muscle wasting due to other health conditions, you might be even more likely to fall if you take opioids while exercising.

 They also affect your digestion and emotions: